IBM Cloud Docs

 Restoring a volume from a backup snapshot

-Restoring from a backup snapshot creates a fully provisioned boot or data volume that you can use to boot an instance or attach as auxiliary storage.
+Restoring data from a backup snapshot creates a fully provisioned boot or data volume that you can use to boot an instance or attach as auxiliary storage.
 You can restore volumes during instance creation or when you want to create stand-alone boot or data volumes to be used later.
 You can restore a data volume to add more storage to an existing instance.
 You can use backup snapshots to restore volumes in a different region for business continuity purposes or geographic expansion.
-You can restore volumes from backup snapshots in the UI, from the CLI, with the API, or Terraform.
+You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.

 About restoring a volume from a backup snapshot

 For best performance, use backups with fast restore.
 You can enable fast restore for backup snapshots in multiple zones and use them to restore a volume that is fully provisioned when the volume is created.
-The fast restore feature can achieve a recovery time objectiveThe maximum duration of time within which an application should be restored after any type of disaster.
+The fast restore feature can achieve a recovery time objectiveIn disaster recovery planning, the duration of time for a business process to be restored after a disaster.
 (RTO) quicker than restoring from a regular backup snapshot.
 For more information, see fast restore.

 To restore a volume, the backup snapshot must be in a stable state.